are a good way to keep current in your field of interest. Many publishers offer this service for free.

 The digital library contains journals and conference proceedings from ACM and affiliated organizations.
 ACM publications are available full text.

 A RSS feed or an email alert for a journal can be set up from any journal webpage.
-It requires a free personal account.
-First, login using the sign in hyperlink.
-For an RSS feed, select RSS.
-For an email alert, select the Get Alerts for this Journal button.

 contains Elsevier journals on many topics.
 ScienceDirect provides a RSS feed and an email alert for a journal.
-It can be set up using the journal's home page.
+It can be set up using the journal's homepage.

 contains Wiley journals on many topics as well.
 A RSS feed and an email alert for a journal can be set from the journal's home page.

 For a RSS feed, select the RSS symbol.

 For Get Contents Alerts (email alert), you will be prompted for a username and password.

 contains Springer journals on many topics.
 A RSS feed and an email alert for a journal can be set from the journal's home page on SpringerLink.